Friday, May 2, 2025

 Artful Vagueness in TTRPGS

 In role-playing games, an Artfully Vague campaign setting, like the one presented in Death in Space, has a really interesting effect for both Game Masters and Players as you're getting a campaign started.
-So long as the game provides enough of a starting point to begin, it can help to bring out amazing creativity in others.
+The game provides enough of a starting point to start planning and coming up with character concepts, but because it is both sparse and mysterious in its details it encourages (perhaps forces) the GM and players to bring their own imagination to bear.

 Artful Vagueness for GMs

-On the GM's end, I was looking at the Tenebris System, the default setting for death in space, and was particularly enjoying just how much space there is to make the setting your own with a few simple tweaks and flourishes.
+On the GM's end, I was looking at the Tenebris System, the default setting for Death in Space, and was particularly enjoying just how much room there is to make the setting your own with a few simple tweaks and flourishes.

-And that is,all the details you can get on Amissa.
+And that is,pretty much all the details you can get on Amissa.
 Anything else is up to you, including what kind of adventures can be had there and what threats the planet holds.

-My players wanted an adventure where they were attempting to build a spaceship to get off of a planet in which they were stranded.
+After polling my players, I gathered that they wanted a campaign where they were attempting to build a spaceship to get off of a planet on which they were stranded.
+Which made it a perfect site for such a campaign.

-Make this possible, I imagine Amissa has a complex that sprawls underground as deep as it rises above it.
-The lower floors are choked with sand, and where they are cleared, there is a labyrinth of ancient industrial facilities to be explored.
+Make this possible, I decided that The Block has a complex that sprawls underground as deep below the sands as the inhabited floors rise above them.
+These lower floors are choked with sand, and where they are cleared, there is a labyrinth of ancient industrial facilities to be explored.
 Those facilities are sometimes full of traps, genetically engineered abhuman monsters, and insane AIs that still try to run a factory despite having been buried centuries ago.
 Those who go in can find a wealth in components and scrap valuable for keeping the recycled technology people rely on functional.

-The early adventure, then, would be to find the necessary parts, including some unique Maguffins, in order to get the hulk of an ancient spaceship back in the air...
-One that hasn't already been claimed because of a terrible reputation around the ship from old legends.
+The early adventures, then, would be to find the necessary parts, including some unique Maguffins, in order to get the hulk of an ancient spaceship back in the air.
+It also required that I explain why the ship hasn't already been claimed.
+I decided that this was because of dark legends surrounding the hulk.

 To pour on more factions, I considered how important water was to Amissa, I created a faction of Water Priests whose bodies have been modified into living purifiers and storage devices.
 I also added in half human- half-genetically-engineered-war-machine characters who form an underclass in the civilization.

-From the simple prompt of the two paragraph entry on a Amissa in the Death in Space core book I very quickly imagined up a way of life and a culture for a people trapped in a giant industrial complex living off of recycled technology.
+Voila!
+From the two paragraph entry on Amissa in the Death in Space core book I very quickly imagined up a way of life and a culture for a people trapped in a giant industrial complex living off of recycled technology.

-To share it with my players, I created a set of alternate tables for equipment, backgrounds, and history that reflected planet-bound characters in Death in Space.
+To share it with my players, I created a set of alternate tables for equipment, backgrounds, and history that reflected planet-bound characters in Death in Space, which I shared in my previous entry.

-Filling in the tables required me to come up with even more ideas.
-And, by the end, I had a pretty unique setting that fit into the Tenebris system, while being uniquely my own at the same time.
+Of course, filling in the tables required me to come up with even more ideas.
+And, by the end, I had a pretty setting that fit into The Tenebris System, while also being uniquely my own.

 Artful Vagueness for Players

-Trying to make those two fit together, the player had the idea that he was a soldier in the service of an ancient dynasty that had been in perpetual war since before the gem war started.
-He and his kind would be thawed out to perform a military action millions of light years from home, and when they were done securing a resource for an Empire they would no longer recognize, they are put back in cryo-stasis until the next engagement.
+Trying to make those two fit together, the player had the idea that he was a soldier in the service of an ancient dynasty that had been in perpetual conflict since before the Gem War started.
+He and his kind would be thawed out to perform a military action millions of light years from home, and when they were done securing a resource for the Empire, they are put back in cryo-stasis until the next engagement.
+An eternity of servitude to a people they would no longer recognize.

-My player mixed echoes of Joe Haldeman's The Forever War with a grim Samurai story.
-And then, as he continued to develop his character idea, he got the notion that such an army would probably be made up of disposable clones, rather than Free People, he has spent millennia service the lost Empire that created him.
-And so, we decided that he was the latest iteration of a legion of clones that were sent to slowly travel the stars and engage in complex military operations on behalf of an AI-powered Empire.
-That likely not only is the Empire gone, but long since consumed by a black hole.
-The character is now a Warrior without a clue, the latest in a long line of clones who have been thawed out served the empire, and if they died, having their memories implanted in the next clone in their line.
+Putting it all together, we decided that he was the latest iteration of a legion of clones that were sent to slowly travel the stars and engage in complex military operations on behalf of an AI-powered Empire.
+That not only is the Empire gone, but long since consumed by a black hole.
+The character is now a Warrior without a cause: the latest in a long line of clones who have been thawed out served the Empire, with the collected memories of all the previous clones in his line implanted into him.

-From this we ended up with a whole chunk of history of a distant Galaxy.
-We got the idea of a tragic soldier who spent hundreds of millions of years serving a remote empire, and experiencing death hundreds of times, who now no longer has a place.
-More interestingly, it also led to the possibility of other characters especially other ones who have spent a lot of time travelling space in slow motion having run into him.
+From a few rolls this we ended up with a whole chunk of history of a distant Galaxy!
+We ended up with a tragic soldier who spent hundreds of millions of years serving a remote empire, and experiencing death hundreds of times... and now no longer has a place.
+More interestingly, it also led to the possibility of other characters - especially other ones who have spent a lot of time travelling space in slow motion - having run into previous versions of him.

 The Moon Outlaw